UMWEDU/umw-careercenter-sync/_pages/job-internship-fair.md

  	<li>$25 per additional representative</li>
 </ul>
 </li>
  	<li>The UMW Career Center is now using <a href="http://www.umw.edu/careercenter/handshake/">HANDSHAKE!</a>  - Employing organizations must be registered in Handshake in order to register for the fair.
-We will send invites to the fair as the date gets closer.</li>
+We will send invites to register for the fair in late December/early January.</li>
 </ul>
 Questions?
 Please contact Rose Maddox, rwagner@umw.edu.